First Unitarian Church of Los Angeles: Caroline Severance

 Caroline Severance was born Caroline Seymour in 1820 in New York.
 She married Theodoric Severance and moved to Cleveland, Ohio, in 1840.
-She and her family left the First Presbyterian Church when it would not take a strong stance against slavery, and became interested in Unitarianism.
+She and her family left the First Presbyterian Church when it would not take a strong stance against slavery and became interested in Unitarianism.
 In 1850 she became involved in the woman's rights movement and presided over several meetings in Ohio and met the leaders of the eastern woman's movement around this time including Susan B. Anthony and Elizabeth Cady Stanton.
 In 1855 the family moved to Boston.
-Here she founded the New England Woman's Club, and became a member of Theodore Parker's congregation.
+Here she founded the New England Woman's Club and became a member of Theodore Parker's congregation.
 She helped found the Free Religious Association after Parker's death.
 Together with Lucy Stone and other New England suffragists she founded the American Woman Suffrage Association in 1869.
 In 1875 she and her husband moved to Los Angeles, following two of their sons.
 In Los Angeles in 1877 Caroline and Theodoric founded the Church of the Unity in their living room, which became the First Unitarian Church of Los Angeles.
 In 1891 she also founded the Friday Morning Club a woman's club.
 She worked on numerous civic and social justice causes such as woman's suffrage and the establishment of kindergartens.
-In 1911, women received the right to vote in the state of California, Caroline Severance registered to vote October 18, 1911, and voted in the Presidential election in 1912.
+In 1911, women received the right to vote in the state of California, Caroline Severance registered to vote October 18, 1911, and voted in the presidential election in 1912.
 She died in Los Angeles in 1914 and is buried in the Angelus-Rosedale Cemetery.

 Caroline Severance Manor

 The Caroline Severance Manor is a housing project located beside and behind the First Unitarian Church of Los Angeles.
 The Caroline Severance Manor offers 85 units of affordable housing for singles and families and subterranean parking for residents and for First Church.
-The Caroline Severance School, located in the ground floor of the eighth street building opened in 2016 and houses a low and no-cost preschool operated by the YMCA.
+The Caroline Severance School located on the ground floor of the eighth street building opened in 2016 and houses a low and no-cost preschool operated by the YMCA.
 The developer of the project, Mercy Housing, owns and manages the residences.
 First Church owns the school and the portion of the parking reserved for church use.
 After 99 years (2111) ownership of the entire building and the property will revert to First Church.